The application-development process may start with your company looking to

 This is the part that implements your formulation of the problem and submits

 it to a D‑Wave solver for solution.
-It is recommended that you implement
+It is recommended that you

-the model representing your problem,
+implement the model representing your

-using the Ocean SDK.
+Ocean SDK.

 Handling inputs and presenting results